WLAN-Pi/wlanpi-documentation/docs/getting_started_overview.md

 <div style="float: right;">
 ![WlanlPi Logo](images/wlanpi_v_small.png)
 </div>

+## User Guide
+If you have your WLAN Pi hardware and you'd like to find out what you can do with your WLAN Pi, you can check out this [user guide][User_Guide].
+This guide is a couple of years old now, but has some great information providing you with more background to the WLAN Pi and will get you going with some of its great utilities.

+- [User Guide][User_Guide]

+## Hardware
 To get started with the WLAN Pi, you're going to need to get hold of some WLAN Pi hardware.
-The items you'll need are all generally low cost and relatively easy to get source.
+The items you'll need are all generally low cost and relatively easy to source.
 There are a few options available to get yourself set up with a WLAN Pi:

 - Attend a [WLPC conference][WLPC_Conference] and complete one of the WLAN Pi deep dive sessions
 - Buy a complete kit from the [WLPC online store][WLPC_Store]